Salem Ramaswami Mudaliar: Early life

-Ramaswami Mudaliar was born in Salem, Madras Presidency, to Salem Gopalaswami Mudaliar, who served as the tahsildar of Namakkal.
+Ramaswami Mudaliar was born in Salem, Madras Presidency, to Salem Gopalaswami Mudaliar a Thuluva Vellala family, who served as the tahsildar of Namakkal.
 Ramaswami's great-grandfather Vedachala Mudaliar had been a prominent dubash to the British East India Company.

 Ramaswami had his schooling at Madras High School and Pachaiyappa's School, Madras and graduated in arts from the Presidency College, Madras in 1871 with high marks in Tamil, English composition and history.
 Ramaswami excelled in studies and stood among the top fifteen in the province in his matriculation examinations and first in the presidency in his B. A. examinations.
 On completion of his graduation, Thomson, the principal of the Presidency College, offered Ramaswami an assistant professorship in English.

 Ramaswami worked as assistant professor from 1871 to 1873, when he completed his master's degree in history and moral science.
 Ramaswami then studied law, clearing his examinations in merit and qualifying for the bar in 1875.
 After initial training as an apprentice under P. O'Sullivan, Ramaswami enrolled at the Madras High Court in 1876.